 All well and good.
 What we can’t understand is how, in the business world, leaders have lost sight of the power of the stick.
 Many leaders seem to believe that behavior is driven only by rewards.

-Based on 16+ years of high performance research with elite institutions such as Harvard, the U.S. Special Forces, Cisco, Accenture, MIT, NASA, Juilliard, and the Olympic Games, we have found that clear consequences and accountability, when done right, are a key ingredient to performance improvement.
-The pressure to perform (symbolically the stick) is a necessary component to building high performance environments.
+We have found that clear consequences and accountability, when done right, are a key ingredient to performance improvement.
+The pressure to perform (symbolically the stick) is a necessary component to building high performance teams.
 The key is to make sure that the consequences and accountability are:

-If the above attributes are in place, consequences help motivate team members to avoid failure and achieve success more effectively than with just the carrot alone.
+If the above attributes are in place, consequences tend to help motivate team members to avoid failure and achieve success more effectively than with just the carrot alone.

 An Example with Amazon

 We take issue, for example, with an article published recently on the BBC News web site that was critical of the way Amazon tried to deal with theft in their warehouses.
 Citing a report by Bloomberg, the article talked about Amazon’s screening of video clips that were designed to show what happens when employees are caught stealing.

 Not surprisingly, these employees, when caught, were fired.
 Some considered these videos offensive.
 Sure they may not be pleasant viewing, but they leave no confusion about the consequences of warehouse theft.
 Assuming that the above attributes were in play, this is clearly an example of how to create higher levels of accountability.

 RELATED ARTICLE: How to Successfully Recognize and Reward Organizational Change